 From the Lorentz Transformation we can derive a formula for relativistic Energy.
 The Relativistic Energy formula tells us, that all massless particles have to travel at this speed c.
 It is also the speed with which causal relationships propagate, since all physical effects can propagate only with a maximum speed of c in a vacuum.

-From the Lorentz transformation follow also predictions such as Ttime dilation, Length contraction, Relativity of simultaneity, E = m·c2, the existence of Antimatter etc. All these predictions have been found in innumerable experiments and applications (eg. GPS, particle accelerator, PET scanner) proven to be real and as predicted by Special Relativity.
+From the Lorentz transformation follow also predictions such as Time dilation, Length contraction, Relativity of simultaneity, E = m·c2, the existence of Antimatter etc. All these predictions have been confirmed in uncountable experiments and applications, eg. GPS, particle accelerator, PET scanner.

 The speed limit c is not only the limit for the speed of light, but a general limit for the propagation of any cause.
 Any propagation of a cause greater than c would result in time paradoxes.